stride3d/stride-docs/en/includes/viewport-navigation.md

 You can navigate the viewport by zooming and panning the camera.
-There is also a shortcut that quickly focuses an object, making the camera teleport itself to it.
+There is also a shortcut to quickly focus on an object, making the camera teleport itself to it.

 | | Key | Description |
 | :-: | :-: | :-- |